ilios/user-guide/dashboard/calendar-search-and-filter-options.md

 Regardless of whether you are displaying All Events or My Schedule, there are two methods of searching (**“Search By Topic/Detail”** and **“Search By Course”**).

 Switching from one to the other is accomplished by clicking the correct button.
-The text of the toggle switches back and forth depending on which search is currently active.
+The text of the toggle switches back and forth depending on which search is currently active and which is not being used.

 ## My Schedule